Anne Askew: Examinations

-Anne Askew's autobiographical and published Examinations chronicle her persecution and offer a unique look into sixteenth century femininity, religion, and faith.
-Her writing is unusual because it deviates completely from what is expected from "Tudor women or, more specifically, Tudor women martyrs" (51).
+Anne Askew's autobiographical and published Examinations chronicle her persecution and offer a unique look into 16th-century femininity, religion, and faith.
+Her writing is unusual because it deviates completely from what is expected from "Tudor women or, more specifically, Tudor women martyrs".
 It depicts her confrontations with male authority figures of the time who challenged aspects of life: from her progressive divorce, which she initiated, to her religious beliefs, which set her apart in England as a devout Protestant woman.
-Her ability to avoid indictment in 1545 points to what Paula McQuade calls Askew's "real brilliance", showing "her being familiar enough with English law to attempt to use the system to her benefit" (52).
+Her ability to avoid indictment in 1545 points to what Paula McQuade calls Askew's "real brilliance", showing "her being familiar enough with English law to attempt to use the system to her benefit".
 While her Examinations are a rare record of her experiences as a woman in Tudor England, they also show her position as an educated woman.
 Not only was she able to write of her experiences, she was also able to correspond with learned men of the time, such as John Lascelles and Dr. Edward Crome who were also arrested for heresy.
-As stated above, Askew's Examinations are imperfect and were altered by John Bale and John Foxe, but read as they were originally intended, Anne Askew's writing is an important autobiographical account of 16th century religious turmoil.
+As stated above, Askew's Examinations are imperfect and were altered by John Bale and John Foxe, but read as they were originally intended, Anne Askew's writing is an important autobiographical account of 16th-century religious turmoil.